-ICT’s Goat Anti Rabbit IgG Fc HRP Conjugated Antibody is suitable for ELISA and Western blotting analysis techniques.
+ICT’s Goat Anti Rabbit IgG Fc HRP Conjugated Antibody is suitable for ELISA, Western blotting, and histology techniques.

 Goats were immunized with a purified preparation of rabbit IgG Fc fragment that was obtained from a purified normal rabbit IgG antibody protein pool.
 The hyperimmune IgG fraction was initially solid phase adsorbed to obtain class specificity.
 Subsequently, the anti-Fc antibody was adsorbed to and eluted from a second solid phase immunoaffinity purification gel containing covalently coupled rabbit IgG Fc protein.

 Affinity purified, anti-rabbit IgG Fc specific goat IgG was covalently coupled with HRP using a maleimide (M)- facilitated conjugation technique.
 In this process, free sulfhydryl groups are added to the anti-rabbit IgG Fc prep just prior to its reaction with a 4-fold molar excess of HRP-M. This process leads to an IgG-HRP conjugate that contains between 2 and 4 HRP molecules per IgG molecule.

 Using ELISA and immunoelectrophoresis analysis techniques, the IgG component of this conjugate was specific for normal rabbit serum IgG and was non-reactive with other serum proteins.